Modern Slavery Statement

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps we have taken to minimise the risk of modern slavery in our business and supply chains.

-EEF Limited, (trading as Make UK) is committed to preventing slavery and human trafficking occurring in any of its corporate activities.
-As a professional services organisation, our services are delivered to our member companies and clients.
-Our commitment, is to ensure that those organisations that we actually contract with to receive goods and services are aware of our policies in order to comply with the Modern Slavery Act.
+Make UK is committed to preventing slavery and human trafficking occurring in any of its corporate activities.
+As a membership and professional services organisation, our services are delivered to our member companies and clients.
+Our commitment is to ensure that those organisations that we actually contract with to receive goods and services are aware of our policies in order to comply with the Modern Slavery Act.

 Our organisational structure and operations